 - MISD believes that all students need to be college and career ready.
-As encouraged in TEC § 28.002 (g), we expect students to continue in core courses each year of high school even if all minimum state graduation requirements have been met.
+As encouraged in TEC § 28.002(g), we expect students to continue in core courses each year of high school even if all minimum state graduation requirements have been met.
 Moreover, we have an expectation for students to complete courses such as Algebra II, Physics and English IV so that they will meet a broader selection of college and university admission requirements and will have a better preparation for success once postsecondary studies have begun. - Students should select courses with their interests, abilities, outside commitments and personal goals in mind.
 While varied interests and program participation can be stimulating, students should reflect on the amount of time that is necessary to perform successfully in multiple strands of advanced coursework, extracurricular involvement, volunteer work and other activities.
-Strong attention to advance planning will help students set goals, make decisions, balance priorities and maximize the benefit of their high school experiences. - MISD supports several options for students to engage in academic challenges and rigorous learning experiences such as: - Advanced Placement or Dual Credit courses to experience a college-level curriculum - A sequence of Career and Technical Education courses to explore careers and seek certifications and licensure as available - Three or more years of a language other than English to prepare for a global workplace - Multiple years of excellent programming in areas like Fine Arts, Computer Science, Athletics and AVID
+Strong attention to advance planning will help students set goals, make decisions, balance priorities, and maximize the benefit of their high school experiences. - Learn more about our college, career, and military readiness programs and resources by taking our supplemental course www.tinyurl.com/apgcourse - MISD supports several options for students to engage in academic challenges and rigorous learning experiences such as: - Advanced Placement or Dual Credit courses to experience a college-level curriculum. - A sequence of Career and Technical Education courses to explore careers and seek certifications and licensure as available. - Three or more years of a language other than English to prepare for a global workplace. - Multiple years of excellent programming in areas like Fine Arts, Computer Science, Athletics and AVID.